Lliedi (electoral ward)

 Lliedi is an electoral ward for Llanelli Town Council and Carmarthenshire County Council in Llanelli, Wales.

 The ward is in the far north of Llanelli, bounded to the west by Old Road and to the south by James Street.
 The River Lliedi runs through the middle of the ward.
 The population of this ward at the 2011 census was 5,457.

 Representation

 Lliedi was an electoral ward to Dyfed County Council, electing a Labour Party councillor at the 1989 election and a Liberal Democrat councillor at the 1993 elections.

 Since 1995 Lliedi has been an electoral ward to Carmarthenshire County Council, electing two county councillors.

 Lliedi is also one of the community wards to Llanelli Town Council, electing five town councillors.

 Shahana Najmi was elected as one of the Labour county councillors at the 2017 elections, but left the Labour Party in 2019 to sit as an Independent councillor.
 In October 2021 she joined the Conservative Party, therefore represented Lliedi as a Tory.

 Rob James, one of the Labour county councillors elected in 2017, became leader of the county council's Labour Group.
+In January 2024, James was suspended from the Labour Party and, in late 2025, joined the Green Party subsequently sitting as a Green councillor.

+Elections

+2025 by-election

+Following the death of previous councillor Anthony Leyshon, Michelle May Beer won the seat in a by-election on 29 May 2025 with a majority of 256 votes.
+She was the first ever elected representative of Reform UK on Carmarthenshire County Council and the second elected representative in Wales.

+2022

+Shahana Najmi, who had first been elected in the ward for Labour in 2012 (and again in 2017) had left the Labour Party in 2019 then joined the Conservative Party in 2021.
+She had also been leader of Llanelli Town Council.